pascoalf/MVeM/README.md

 <https://benjjneb.github.io/dada2/tutorial.html>

-If the primers are present in your samples and you are sure that they are right at the beginning of the sequence, then you can use *trimLeft* to remove them.
+If the primers are present in your samples and you are sure that they are right at the beginning of the sequence, then you can use 'trimLeft' to remove them.

 All other parameters are set to default.